MeshFEM/catamari/README.md

 MPL-licensed, implementation of the (Approximate) Minimum Degree reordering method.

-Building the project further requires:
+But, if you would like to make use of the project's build system, the only strict dependency is:

-* [meson](http://mesonbuild.com): A modern build system.
+* [meson](http://mesonbuild.com): "Meson is an open source build system meant to be both extremely fast, and, even more importantly, as user friendly as possible."

 Meson will automatically install [quotient](https://gitlab.com/hodge_star/quotient), [Catch2](https://github.com/catchorg/Catch2) (a header-only C++ unit-testing library), and [specify](https://gitlab.com/hodge_star/specify)